 - Tewkesbury Mustard: dating back to before the 16th century, and referenced in Shakespeare’s Henry IV, this is a famous and flavoursome mustard.

-The Cotswold Way is an excellent hike, perfect for anyone who wants a long-distance walk without excessive length.
+The Cotswold Way is an excellent hike, perfect for anyone who wants to hike a national trail without excessive length.
 It’s also a great choice for those who like panoramas – the escarpment offers relentless views of the surrounding area.

-With history, heritage and beauty, this is an excellent example of what makes National Trails so great.
-For a low-maintenance one which requires less planning, preparation, effort and navigation than other National Trails, this should be top of your list.
+With history, heritage, and beauty, and beautiful market towns like Chipping Campden, the Cotswold Way is an excellent example of what makes National Trails so great.
+For a low-maintenance one that requires less planning, preparation, effort, and navigation than other National Trails, this should be top of your list.

-Get your boots on, pack your bags and see why the Cotswolds is rightly recognised as one of the most beautiful parts of the UK!
+Get your boots on, pack your bags and see why the Cotswolds Way is rightly recognized as one of the most beautiful parts of the UK, book your public transport before heading off, and make sure you see the market town of Chipping Campden.